ExtensityAI/benchmark/README.md

-# benchmark
+# Benchmark
-Evaluation of neuro-symbolic engines
+Evaluation of the neuro-symbolic framework.